blynkkk/docs/platform-overview/products-and-services/blynk.360.md

 3.
 \*\*\*\*

-**Blynk.360** is a web application that servers three major use-cases:
+**Blynk.Console** is a web application that servers three major use-cases:

 1. Configuration
 2. Administration